KohliDev/liota/tutorials/RPi_Turoial_Getting_Started.md

 6. graphite_rpi: It is the Liota package which defines Graphite DCC and registers RPi (https://graphite.readthedocs.io/en/latest/)

-For this tutorial, we`ll require installing the Graphite DCC in a docker container.
+For this tutorial, we'll require installing the Graphite DCC in a docker container.
 It can be installed on a separate machine/VM to which RPi has the networking access.

 You need to install the Docker engine in the machine/VM preferably Ubuntu 16.04 OS.
 The instruction in the below link can be followed to install Docker CE:

 https://docs.docker.com/engine/installation/

-If in case, you don`t have a separate VM or a machine for the Graphite Docker container then it can be deployed locally on the RPi.
+If in case, you don't have a separate VM or a machine for the Graphite Docker container then it can be deployed locally on the RPi.

 Docker Engine can be installed on RPi as per the instructions in below link: